AbelMSG89/json-synchronized/README.md

 - There are other language files to translate to
 - A translation service is properly configured

-## Features
+## 🛠️ Key Features

 <div align="center">
-  Right click on a folder and click "Synchronize JSON" to open all JSON files in the file structure below.<br>
+Right click on a folder and click "Synchronize JSON" to open all JSON files in the file structure below. <br>

 ![feature X](https://github.com/oscar-green/json-synchronizer/blob/main/media/folder-click.gif?raw=true)